5 reasons house sitting is a great way to travel

 5.You can make new friends

-And then you make new friends – I am still in contact with the lovely Sarah who we house sat for in the UK.
+And then you make new friends – I am still in contact with people who we have house sat for.
 So far we have met some lovely, friendly and quite frankly amazing people who have let us into their homes and lives to look after their pets and property.
 We look forward to meeting many more on future housesits!

 How to become a house sitter?